 Approval date: December 17, 2004

 Has a generic version of depo-subQ provera 104 been approved?

-No. There is currently no therapeutically equivalent version of depo-subQ provera 104 available.
+No. There is currently no therapeutically equivalent version of depo-subQ provera 104 available in the United States.

 Note: Fraudulent online pharmacies may attempt to sell an illegal generic version of depo-subQ provera 104.
 These medications may be counterfeit and potentially unsafe.
 If you purchase medications online, be sure you are buying from a reputable and valid online pharmacy.
 Ask your health care provider for advice if you are unsure about the online purchase of any medication.